 Removing the Gas Smart Meter from the CHF Device Log has the effect of clearing Data considered as personal in accordance with the Data Protection Act.

 The Installer removes the Device.
-If required, the Installer replaces the Device and follows the process in Section 7.2.1 or Section 7.2.2 of the BAD, depending on WAN availability..
+If required, the Installer replaces the Device and follows the process in Section 7.2.1 or Section 7.2.2 of the BAD, depending on WAN availability.

+For SMETS1 Devices, the S1SP will:

+Validate whether the Device to be added to the SMETS1 CHF is the SMETS1 GPF or a SMETS1 ESME not requiring ZigBee connection to the HAN and, if so, generate a SMETS 1 Response indicating failure;

+Alternatively, determine if the Device to be removed is not already on the SMETS1 CHF Device Log and:

+if it is not, send a SMETS1 Response indicating success; or

+if it is, instruct the CHF to stop allowing the Device to access the HAN, instruct the CHF to confirm whether access is stopped and generate a SMETS1 Response based on the confirmation from the SMETS1 CHF.

 Decommission Device